tirthasg/Python-Morsels/dictionaries/dict_summary.md

 Dictionary:

-Mutable mapping from unique, hashable keys to arbitrary python object values.
-Two hashable objects are considered unique, if they don't compare equal using ==.
-Dictionaries are ordered in order of insertion of (key, value) pairs in Python 3.7+.
+A dictionary in python is a mutable mapping from unique, hashable keys to arbitrary values.
+Two hashable objects are considered distinct, if they don't compare equal using == operator.
+In Python 3.7+, dictionaries are ordered based on the order of insertion of (key, value) pairs.

 {
     key1: value1,